-For sensitive data like PII, Rockset supports data masking at the time of ingest utilizing field mappings.
+For sensitive data like Personal Identifiable Information (PII), Rockset supports data masking at the time of ingest utilizing field mappings.
 A field mapping allows you to specify transformations to be applied on all documents inserted into a collection.
 This can be used for type coercion, anonymization, tokenization, etc. When a particular field is masked using a hashing function like SHA256, only the hashed information is stored in Rockset.
-You can see how to do field mappings in Rockset here: https://docs.rockset.com/field-mappings/
+You can see how to do field mappings in Rockset here: https://rockset.com/docs/ingest-transformation/

 Role Based Access Control

-Role-based access control (RBAC) helps you manage user privileges in your account.
+Role-based access control (RBAC) helps you manage user privileges in your organization by enforcing least privileged access to all resources within Rockset.
 Specify roles and privileges to ensure that you limit access to your data to the individuals that need it.

 Data In Flight

-Data in flight from customers to Rockset and from Rockset back to customers is encrypted via SSL/TLS certificates, which are created and managed by AWS Certificate Manager.
-An AWS application load balancer terminates SSL connections to our API endpoint.
-We currently use the ELBSecurityPolicy-TLS-1-1-2017-01 security policy for our HTTPS load balancers: https://docs.aws.amazon.com/elasticloadbalancing/latest/application/create-https-listener.html#describe-ssl-policies
+Data in flight from customers to Rockset and from Rockset back to customers is encrypted via TLS, using certificates created and managed by AWS Certificate Manager.
+AWS application load balancers terminate TLS connections to our API endpoints.
+Rockset currently use the TLSv1.2_2021 security policy for our HTTPS load balancers: https://docs.aws.amazon.com/elasticloadbalancing/latest/application/create-https-listener.html# describe-ssl-policies

-AWS CloudFront distributions terminate SSL connections to our website and Console.
+AWS CloudFront distributions terminate TLS connections to our website and Console.

 Within Rockset's Virtual Private Cloud (VPC), data is transmitted unencrypted between Rockset's internal services.
 Unencrypted data will never be sent outside of Rockset's VPC.

-The only ways to generate traffic inside the VPC are through the Rockset API and secure VPN.
+The only entry-points to the VPC are through the Rockset API and VPN for Rockset operations staff.
 Access to these is described in the following sections.

 Data At Rest